Aidanwa/smart-home/docs/ROADMAP.md

   - Threshold tuning
   - Integration with main conversation loop

-- **Implement Testing Infrastructure**: The `tests/` directory exists but is currently empty.
-Need to add:
-  - Unit tests for core Agent and Tool classes
-  - Integration tests for each agent (Weather, Spotify, Home)
-  - Mock API responses for weather.gov and Spotify
-  - Voice I/O testing utilities
-  - CI/CD pipeline configuration

 ### Medium Priority

 - **Error Handling Improvements**: Tool errors are not gracefully handled in the agent loop.
 Should: